hashicorp/terraform-provider-azurerm/website/docs/r/bastion_host.html.markdown

 ~> **Note:** `tunneling_enabled` is only supported when `sku` is `Standard`.

-* `virtual_network_id` - (Optional) The ID of the Virtual Network for the Bastion Host.
+* `virtual_network_id` - (Optional) The ID of the Virtual Network for the Developer Bastion Host.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.